Kzczc/Kzczc.github.io/_pages/about.md

 Before diving into research, I was an Artificial Intelligence enthusiast dedicated to developing AI products and programms with the goal of improving people’s lives.
 I was also the **national third prize**, of the China International College Students’ Innovation Competition.

-My research interests lie in **Deep Learning and LLM**, particularly in **Explainability Analysis of Machine Learning and LLM, LLM reasoning, Operation Research for LLM**, and **Data Generation for Financial Datasets**.
+My research interests lie in **Deep Learning and LLM**, particularly in **Explainability Analysis of Machine Learning, LLM reasoning, Operation Research for LLM**, and **Data Generation for Financial Datasets**.
 Fundamentally, my work is dedicated to **enabling explainability in AI.**

 # 🎓 Education